nodeschool/kansas/code-of-conduct.md

 # Code of Conduct

-We, the organizers of **Node School Kansas City**, are dedicated to providing a harassment-free community for everyone, regardless of sex, gender identity or expression, sexual orientation, disability, physical appearance, age, body size, race, nationality, or religious beliefs.
+We, the organizers of **Nodeschool Kansas City**, are dedicated to providing a harassment-free community for everyone, regardless of sex, gender identity or expression, sexual orientation, disability, physical appearance, age, body size, race, nationality, or religious beliefs.
 We do not tolerate harassment of